-Except as noted above, for the year ended June 30, 2015, no significant events occurred that would have affected the information presented in the accompanying schedule of funding progress.
+For the year ended June 30, 2016, no significant events occurred that would have affected the information presented in the accompanying schedule of funding progress.

 Additional information related to other postemployment benefits can be found in Note 9 to the basic financial statements.